anup-paul/anup-paul/README.md

 ## I'm a Front-End Developer!

-- 🔭 I’m currently working on...
-React and Flutter
+- 🔭 I’m currently working on Flutter
-- 🌱 I’m currently learning... laravel and flutter
+- 🌱 I’m currently learning node js
-- 👯 I’m looking to collaborate on ... open source project in react and nodejs
+- 👯 I’m looking to collaborate on ... open source project in Flutter
 - ⚡ Fun fact: I love to watch Movies, travel to mountains and beaches and play cricket.